young-ccrc/sdmbc/README.md

 <br/>

 <a name="inputdata"></a>
-## 1. Input data
+## 4. Input data
 [RETURN TO TOP](#toc)

-Users need to modify the â€˜user_input.pyâ€™ file, which includes the input data information and bias correction options.
-The input files consist of global climate model (GCM) data to be bias-corrected and reanalysis data used here as an 'observation'.
-It should be noted that the reanalysis data should be properly interpolated to match the GCM resolutions prior to being used as inputs.
-To conduct bias correction, a minimum of 31 years simulation periods are recommended to correct climatological statistics in consideration of a 1-year spin-up period for RCM simulations.
+Users need to modify the ‘user_input.py’ file, which contains input data information and bias correction options.
+The input files include global climate model (GCM) data that needs to be bias-corrected and reanalysis data used as observations.
+It should be noted that the reanalysis data must be properly interpolated to match the GCM resolutions before being used as inputs.

+To conduct bias correction, a simluation period of a minimum of 31 years is recommended to correct climatological statistics, considering a 1-year spin-up period for RCM simulations.

 Following files must be in the same folder.

-* user_input.py
+* *user_input.py*
-* main_biascorrection.exe
+* *main_biascorrection.exe*
-* input files
+* Input files
-   * 3d.gcm.%level%.input.nc: three-dimensional atmospheric variables of GCM, including specific humidity (q), temperature (t), and zonal and meridional wind components (u and v)
+   * *3d.gcm.%level%.input.nc*: three-dimensional atmospheric variables of GCM, including specific humidity (q), temperature (t), and zonal and meridional wind components (u and v)
-   * 3d.obs.%level%.input.nc: three-dimensional atmospheric variables of observation, including specific humidity (q), temperature (t), zonal and meridional wind components (u and v)
+   * *3d.obs.%level%.input.nc*: three-dimensional atmospheric variables of observation, including specific humidity (q), temperature (t), zonal and meridional wind components (u and v)
-   * sfc.gcm.input.nc: two-dimensional surface variable of GCM including sea surface temperatrue (sst)
+   * *sfc.gcm.input.nc*: two-dimensional surface variable of GCM including sea surface temperatrue (sst)
-   * sfc.obs.input.nc: two-dimensional surface variable of observation including sea surface temperatrue (sst)
+   * *sfc.obs.input.nc*: two-dimensional surface variable of observation including sea surface temperatrue (sst)

 <br/>

 <a name="outputdata"></a>
-## 1. Output data
+## 5. Output data
 [RETURN TO TOP](#toc)

 This package provides two types of bias-corrected outputs: three-dimensional atmospheric variables at each vertical level and sea surface temperature.
-If bias correction performed properly, key statistics of the outputs within the selected domain will be generated.
-The results provide a model performance evaluation at different time scales: day, month, season, and year.
-The statistics cover climatological mean, standard deviation, lag1 auto-correlation, cross-correlation, mean absolute bias of sea surface temperature, and distribution at a sub-daily time scale.
+If bias correction performed correctly, the package generates key statistics of the outputs within the selected domain.

+These results provide an evaluation of model performance at different time scales, including climatological mean, standard deviation, lag1 auto-correlation, cross-correlation, mean absolute bias of sea surface temperature, and distribution at a sub-daily time scale.

-* output files
+* Output files
-   * 3d.bcd.%level%.output.nc: bias-corrected specific humidity (q), temperature (t), and zonal and meridional wind components (u and v)
+   * *3d.bcd.%level%.output.nc*: bias-corrected specific humidity (q), temperature (t), and zonal and meridional wind components (u and v)
-   * sfc.bcd.output.nc: bias-corrected sea surface temperatrue (sst)
+   * *sfc.bcd.output.nc*: bias-corrected sea surface temperatrue (sst)

 <br/>

 <a name="tutorial"></a>
-## 1. Totorial
+## 6. Totorial
 [RETURN TO TOP](#toc)

 Jupyter Notebook example, how to run this packge, can be found in example folder.